zachhightower42/zachhightower42.github.io/README.md

 This is the directory for armitage's Journal.
 It's a place meant to be a fun display for the journal of one of my main characters in Pax.
 She's been my main character throughout the majority of the game, so I thought she deserved a nice little spot for her thoughts to be made manifest.

+### Pax sheet maker

+This is a tool for users to create their own character sheet for Pax Equus, it should cover all the needs and wants of a typical player character in the game and may even prove useful for throwing together some highly detailed NPCs for the DM

+### macros_and_instruc

+This one is for all the macros and instructions I've found useful when playing roll20 games and some help in making your own.

 ## zacharyHightowerCollectedWorks